Public involvement

 6737 Corson Avenue South

-Topics will include design developments between the 30 and 60% design milestones, upcoming construction preparation, and a general project discussion.
-The meeting is open to the public.
+Topics included design developments between the 30 and 60% design milestones, upcoming construction preparation, and a general project discussion.
+The meeting was open to the public.

 Wednesday, October 26, 2016